lhphan/100-days-of-code/log.md

 **Today's Progress**: I finished the core components for assignment 4 of [LambdaSchool Mini Bootcamp](https://lambdaschool.com/mini-bootcamp).
 I just have to finish the styling.

 **Thoughts:** Today was a good day.

+### Day 43: February 20, 2017

+**Today's Progress**: I finished assignment 4 of [LambdaSchool Mini Bootcamp](https://lambdaschool.com/mini-bootcamp).
+I just have to finish the styling.
+I also watched the lecture for assignment 5.

+**Thoughts:** I'm already familiar with Javascript, so I feel confident about the assignment.